SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

    plt.show()
     ```

-1. Re-run the code cell and view the results.
-The figure contains the subplots specified in the code.
+1. **Re-run** the code cell and review the results.
+The figure now displays the subplots as defined in the code.

     ![](./Images2/1/t8-15.png)

     > **Note:** To learn more about plotting with matplotlib, see the [matplotlib documentation](https://matplotlib.org/).

-### Use the **seaborn** library
+### Use the seaborn library

 While **matplotlib** enables you to create complex charts of multiple types, it can require some complex code to achieve the best results.
 For this reason, over the years, many new libraries have been built on the base of matplotlib to abstract its complexity and enhance its capabilities.
 One such library is **seaborn**.

-1. Add a new code cell to the notebook, and enter the following code in it:
+1. Add a new code cell to the notebook and enter the following code:

     ```Python
    import seaborn as sns